LuzrBum/Agon-OregonTrail/README.md

 * Go to INTRO file and "Download"
 * Go to GAME file and "Download"
-* Open each file in http://www.bbcbasic.co.uk/bbcsdl/index.html (note you have to select "any file" because they are *.bin)
+* Open each file in http://www.bbcbasic.co.uk/bbcsdl/index.html (note you have to select "any file" because they are *.bin) *chaneg mode to 0 in line 140 of INTRO
-* In the INTRO file, delete both occurences of "*FX15" (in line 140 and 681)
+* In each file, delete  occurences of "*FX15" (in line 140 and 681, and in 6040 respectively)
 * Save each file as "*.BBC"

 #### Screenshot: